rust-embedded/embedded-hal/MIGRATING-0.2-1.0.md

 We understand the significance of `embedded-hal` in the Rust embedded ecosystem and thus intend to release a version that stays compatible for a long time.

-The main difference betewen `embedded-hal` 0.2 and 1.0 is the project is now focused on a single goal: traits for writing drivers that work on any HAL.
+The main difference between `embedded-hal` 0.2 and 1.0 is the project is now focused on a single goal: traits for writing drivers that work on any HAL.

 In `embedded-hal` 0.2, the traits had dual goals: